PrairieLearn/pl-template/README.md

    - **[courseInstances/Fa20/assessments](courseInstances/Fa20/assessments)**: Any assessment such as homework or exams for the Fall 2020 semester will be located here.
 These assessments are specific to the single-time course offering.
 - **[questions/](questions/)**: All questions created for a course are found here.
    - **[questions/template](questions/template)**: Inside of the **[questions/](questions/)** directory, templates containing the best design practices for creating assessment items can be found.
 We recommend using these templates as a base for creating your own questions.

+Questions or assessments may be copied from within the web interface by visiting either the 'Questions' or 'Assessments' space.
+Inside the respective space, click on the desired question or assessment name, navigating to the 'Settings' tab (to the right of the 'Preview' or 'Regrading' tab), and pressing 'Make a Copy of This Question/Assessment'.

 ### Reference Guide